Sanglorian/orcus/Orcus Classes and Powers - current.md

 *Actions*

+* Your companion’s initiative equals your own.
 * If you take a move action, the animal companion can take a move action as well.
 * You can give up actions to command the animal companion, in which case it gets to take the same actions.
-For example, you can give up your standard action in order for the animal companion to take a standard action.
-You can also use an immediate action in order for the animal companion to make an opportunity attack (if eligible to do so).
+For example, you can give up your standard action in order for the animal companion to take a standard action, at your direction.
+You can also use an immediate action in order for the animal companion to make an opportunity attack or use a counter or reaction (in all three cases, only if eligible to do so).
 * If you are incapacitated or not present, your animal companion gets its full complement of actions without needing to be "commanded".
 However, it acts like the animal it is: loyally but with limited intelligence.

 *Stats and Combat*